UnderR7/UnderR7/README.md

 # Info
 * My Name Is UnderR 🙃
-* Python Developer - Ai Maker
+* Python Developer - Aحi Maker